Schizophrenia in pregnancy

 - Lack of personal insight

-Treatment and support for schizophrenia during pregnancy
+Treatment and support for schizophrenia in pregnancy